 Valentine's Day is about people you love.
-Sometimes those people are complete strangers you are lucky enough to know for a little while but remember always… this is about two such people.
+Sometimes those people are complete strangers you are lucky enough to know for a little while but remember always… this is about one of those brief but memorable encounters.

 Dining out with Sam can be tricky business.
 Though he has some basic civilization skills and loves to eat, he dislikes the loud noise inherent to restaurant dining.
 Ever resourceful, he has a solution: over power all noise with a much louder noise of his own.